New Hampshire HiSET® Exam Requirements

-- Age: You must be at least 18 years of age and out of high school to take the HiSET exam.
+- Age: You must be at least 18 years of age to take the HiSET exam.
 For exceptions to this requirement, review additional policies listed on the New Hampshire Adult Education site.
 The HiSET Exam at home option is not available to anyone under the age of 18.

 - Test Preparation or Instruction: New Hampshire does not have any test preparation or instruction requirements to take the initial test.
 However, they do encourage instruction before retesting.
 See below for more information.

-- Practice Test: Though it is not a statewide requirement that test takers who are 18 years of age or older must take a practice test to qualify for the HiSET exam, some local testing centers do require it.
+- Practice Test: Though it is not a statewide requirement that test takers must take a practice test to qualify for the HiSET exam, some local testing centers do require it.
 Contact your test center to see if you will need to take a practice test.
-Note: All test takers under the age of 18 must qualify with practice tests.

 Make sure you read and understand all of the State Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in New Hampshire.